nath1295/LLMFlex/README.md

 memory.save_interaction(user_input=user_input, assistant_output=output)
 ```
 ### 4. Use tools
-A `WebSearchTool` class is implemented as an example to build a tool with LLMPlus.
+A `WebSearchTool` class is implemented as an example to build a tool with LLMFlex.
 The tool is using __DuckDuckGo__ by default.
 Here is how you can use it:
 ```python
 from llmflex.Tools import WebSearchTool